What lounge access usually includes

 Practical constraints people overlook

-- Limited lounge footprint on your routes
+- Limited lounge footprint on your regular routes

-Lounge access tends to fit travelers who:
+Lounge access usually fits travelers who:

 Who should avoid paying extra for it